pgeu/pgeu-system/docs/confreg/sponsors.md

    creditcard, but higher levels may only support manual bank transfers.

+Invoice extra description
+:  Text that's included as the invoice extra description, which is included on the invoice payment page as well as in the email sent to the sponsor with the invoice.
+This can typically be used to suggest using specific payment methods, or to inform about special terms.

 Can buy vouchers
 :  Can sponsors at this level buy extra vouchers that they can give to employees, customers or others.
 These vouchers are separate from